intel-iot-devkit/smart-video-workshop/advanced-video-analytics/tensor_flow.md

 You should see “(venv) <user>: “on the command line if you are in the python virtual environment

 ### Pre-Requisites:
+#### .
+Change ownership of the directory to the current user

+> **Note:** *replace the usernames below with your user account name*

+	sudo chown username.username -R /opt/intel

 #### Install Pre-Requisites for TensorFlow Framework

 > :warning: Already done for the workshop laptops.

     sudo ./opt/intel/computer_vision_sdk/deployment_tools/model_optimizer/install_prerequisites/install_prerequistes_tf.sh

+#### Install Pre-Requisites for TensorFlow Framework

+     pip install -U protobuf

 #### Download Model(s) from TensorFlow* -slim library
 There are a number of pre-trained public models in the TensorFlow*-slim repository.
 The models are distributed as Python scripts and checkpoint files.